Top 8 Venture Capital Firms For Wealth Management Startups

 Image of Pivot Investment Partners - Top VCs in Wealth Management

-The firm invests across early and late-stage venture rounds, with a clear focus on B2B companies in fintech and insurtech.
-Their portfolio includes notable successes like the wealth management platform iCapital Network and BoldPenguin, which was acquired by American Family Insurance.
+The firm invests across both early and late venture stages, with a clear focus on sectors like FinTech, InsurTech, and Wealth Management.
+Their portfolio includes unicorns like iCapital Network, which completed a major capital raise, and BoldPenguin, which had a successful exit to American Family Insurance.

 • Investment stages: Early and late-stage venture